sudmantlab/rockfishgenomeproject/assembly_annotation/mitogenome/readme.md

 3) mitos_annotation_part1.sh - annotates
 4) mitos_annotation_part2.sh - circularity problem is resolved i.e. mitogenome is ordered by tRNA first and Dloop at the end based on part1 annotation, then reannotated
 5) extract_mitogenes.sh - extracting individual genes
+6) rockfish.mtdna.tar.gz - contains all the assembled mitogenomes and annotations (Sebastes and outgroups too).
+Named by Genus_species__samplename